CLSK

 Why did CleanSpark stock jump 14%?

-Shares surged approximately 14% on April 16 following a strong March bitcoin production update and growing investor interest in the company's AI infrastructure potential, per multiple market reports analyzed above.
+Shares surged approximately 14% on April 16 following a strong March bitcoin production update and growing investor interest in the company's AI infrastructure plans, per the market analysis above.

 What is CleanSpark's free cash flow?

-CleanSpark's trailing-twelve-month free cash flow is negative $308 million, meaning the company spends significantly more than it earns from operations to fund expansion.
-This is analyzed in context with the dividend elimination above.
+CleanSpark's trailing-twelve-month free cash flow is negative $308 million.
+The company spends far more than it earns from operations to fund expansion, as analyzed in context with the dividend elimination above.

 Did CleanSpark insiders sell stock recently?